Settings

 ).
 This prevents

-"dependency confusion" attacks, whereby an attack can upload a malicious package under the
+"dependency confusion" attacks, whereby an attacker can upload a malicious package under the

 Default value: "first-index"